Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 As is usual for the IP, Lee having to kill his zombified brother.
 It's bad enough when you can do it with a bullet, but to do it repeatedly with an axe, each time mutilating him, it's a real Kick the Dog with Lee as the dog.

-In Episode 2, Larry's death, which is made far worse if Lee opts to help Kenny, which basically amounts to holding Lilly back from her attempts at CPR, the poor girl desperately pleading all the while, while Kenny crushes her father's head.
-If Lee helps, it's even worse.
+In Episode 2, Larry's death.
+If Lee opts to help Kenny, it basically amounts to holding Lilly back from her attempts at CPR, the poor girl desperately pleading all the while, while Kenny crushes her father's head.
+If Lee helps Lilly, it's even worse.
 Larry is starting to breathe again.
+And Kenny crushes his head anyway.

 Even though he is a murdering cannibal, seeing Andy break down and beg and scream at you to finish him off after you tell him that his mother and brother are dead, is pretty heartbreaking.